EmilHvitfeldt/smltar/docs/03_stopwords.md

   unnest_tokens(word, text)
 ```

-Let's use the Snowball stop word list as an example.
+\index{stop word lists!Snowball}Let's use the Snowball stop word list as an example.
 Since the stop words return from this function as a vector, we will use `filter()`.

 ```r